 David Viney, Health & Wellbeing Manager on 0121 643 0821

-The Legal Services Commission has severely cut funds for asylum work, resulting in far fewer solicitors accepting publicly funded asylum cases.
-In addition, there are even fewer solicitors with specialised knowledge of the specific issues for gay men and lesbians.
-This shortage of good quality solicitors with Legal Service Contracts makes it extremely difficult for lesbian and gay asylum seekers to find suitable solicitors to represent them.
+The Legal Aid Agency has severely cut funds for legal help for asylum cases, resulting in far fewer solicitors doing these publicly funded asylum cases.
+In addition, there are even fewer solicitors with specialised knowledge of the specific issues, for asylum seekers who are gay men, lesbians, bisexual, trans or intersex.
+This shortage of good quality solicitors with Legal Aid Agency contracts makes it extremely difficult for lesbian and gay asylum seekers to find suitable solicitors to represent them.

-In order to tackle this problem, in February 2006, we set up a rota of legal aid solicitors, with experience in representing lesbian and gay asylum seekers, who have been willing to volunteer their time to assess cases and to take referrals from us.
-We have subsequently referred hundreds people to these solicitors.
-As awareness of this service grows, more and more lesbian and gay asylum seekers are requesting referrals.
+In order to tackle this problem, for many years UKLGIG have worked with firms of legal aid solicitors and legal advice centres, with experience and expertise in representing asylum seekers whose cases are based on sexual or gender identity, to refer asylum seekers who need representation.
+We have over the years referred hundreds people to these solicitors.
+As the funding cuts have worsened, more and more asylum seekers are requesting referrals.
 Many of these cases are extremely difficult, having reached various stages in the legal system without ever having had an opportunity to present their cases properly.
-This referral system is providing a crucial lifeline to people, some of who would otherwise be deported from detention in the UK.
+This referral system has consistently provided a crucial lifeline to people, some of who would otherwise be deported from detention in the UK.

 Legal aid funding limits

-Since the government introduced the fast track system in April 2007, many more of the asylum seekers who contact us are in detention.
-Every week we receive up to 10 calls asking for support from lesbian and gay asylum seekers in detention.
+Every week we receive up to 10 calls asking for support from LGBTI asylum seekers or undocumented migrants held in detention.

 When detained in the UK nearly all are extremely vulnerable, often having already been abused, tortured or raped.
-If perceived to be gay or lesbian they suffer abuse, harassment or assault from fellow detainees and if they are not obviously gay, they are unable to be honest about their reason for claiming asylum for fear of abuse.
-They also face barriers in accessing legal support in general, and specifically from solicitors with expertise in lesbian and gay claims.
+If perceived to be LGBTI they can suffer abuse, harassment or assault from fellow detainees.
+Yet if they are not obviously LGBTI, they may be unable to be honest about their reason for claiming asylum for fear of abuse.
+They also face barriers in accessing legal support in general, and specifically from solicitors with expertise in sexual identity or gender identity asylum claims.

 Victims of torture

-It is important to emphasise that if an asylum applicant alleges they have been tortured, and they are accepted for assessment by the Medical Foundation for the care of victims of torture, they should not be detained and their asylum claim should not be fast-tracked (or it will be withdrawn from the fast-track system).
+It is important to emphasise that if an asylum applicant alleges they have been tortured, and they are accepted for assessment by Freedom From Torture (formerly the Medical Foundation for the Care of Victims of Torture) or by the Helen Bamber Foundation, they should not be detained and their asylum claim should not be fast-tracked (or it will be withdrawn from the fast-track system).

 Training and guidelines